 I suspect that Fred was responsible He didn’t want the diffusion to continue, because he suspected it would become a fad with less competent practitioners and a loss of integrity.

-Those still with experience in running Search Conferences today are mostly old white men, who are probably too slow and hard of hearing to function well (Mike Gloster, pers. comm.).
+Those still with experience in running Search Conferences in Australia today are mostly old white men, who are probably too slow and hard of hearing to function well (Mike Gloster, pers. comm.).